Fun, beautiful and interesting places to visit in the UK with kids: holiday destinations in the UK perfect for families with kids.

 Definitely a strong case for declaring South Wales one of the best places to visit in the UK with kids, wouldn’t you agree?

-A family trip to Northern Ireland is my very own recommendation for a UK holiday with kids and a recommendations I give from the bottom of my heart as I find Northern Ireland simply stunning!
+A family trip to Northern Ireland is my very own recommendation for a UK holiday with kids and a recommendation I give from the bottom of my heart as I find Northern Ireland simply stunning!

 The whole area is beautiful and has plenty of things to do with kids.